 Kingston is a tiny town located in the state of Arkansas.
 With a population of 97 people and just one neighborhood, Kingston is the 334th largest community in Arkansas.

-Because occupations involving physical labor dominate the local economy, Kingston is generally considered to be a blue-collar town.
-42.86% of the Kingston workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Kingston is a town of managers, production and manufacturing workers, and sales and office workers.
-There are especially a lot of people living in Kingston who work in management occupations (57.14%), office and administrative support (0.00%), and sales jobs (0.00%).
+Kingston is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Kingston is a town of managers, production and manufacturing workers, and professionals.
+There are especially a lot of people living in Kingston who work in management occupations (53.85%), community and social services (15.38%), and office and administrative support (0.00%).

 Kingston is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Kingston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kingston residents report their race to be White.
-Important ancestries of people in Kingston include Dutch, Irish, Yugoslavian, Other West Indian, and West Indian.
+Important ancestries of people in Kingston include Dutch, Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.

 The most common language spoken in Kingston is English.
 Other important languages spoken here include Italian and Russian.